September 21, 2024

 As more singles look for love online, research is showing the disparities Black singles face compared to their counterparts.

-As more singles look for love online, research is showing the disparities Black and Asian singles face than their counterparts.
+As more singles look for love online, research is showing the disparities Black and Asian singles face over their counterparts.

-A 2024 study revealed that Black Tinder users received fewer likes compared to their white counterparts.
+A 2024 study revealed that Black Tinder users received fewer likes than their white counterparts.
 Data has also shown that Asian men, along with Black women and men, are receiving lower rankings than all other groups on apps like OkCupid.

 The findings show how dating apps enable people to quickly filter out those who are different from themselves.
 It ties to age-old matchmaking norms where singles met through friends or family.